sex with adhd

 ADHD Can Make Some Folks Feel Asexual (Even if They Aren’t)

-One of the most commonly accepted personality traits of ADHD is hypersexuality.
-Lots of ADHD folks say they’re constantly horny for both partnered sex and masturbation.
+One sexual trait often associated with ADHD is hypersexuality.
+Lots of ADHD folks say they’re constantly horny and frequently desire both partnered sex and masturbation.
 For these people, sex, even in long-term relationships, continues to provide the dopamine boost their brains are always craving.

 However, it’s not so common to hear about those who feel the opposite: hyposexuality.

 For starters, hyposexuality is not to be confused with asexuality.
 Asexuals never (or almost never) feel sexual desire toward another person and never or rarely think about partnered sex as something they’d like to do, and they’re generally ok with that.
-Whether they’ve never felt the need to have intercourse since hitting puberty, or tried sex as an adult with different partners and realized it’s simply not for them, asexuality is a more concrete concept of a person’s identity (that can, of course, change with time and circumstances, like many aspects of sexuality).
+Whether they’ve never felt the need to have intercourse since hitting puberty, or tried sex as an adult with different partners and realized it’s simply not for them, asexuality is a more stable aspect of a person’s sexuality.

 Asexuality is not a temporary dip in libido or an overall low sex drive.
-Asexuality falls on the LGBTQIA+ orientation spectrum, and when someone says “I’m asexual,” you can presume they’re not interested in partnered sex at all (unless they specify differently) and are not distressed by that fact.
+Asexuality falls on the LGBTQIA+ orientation spectrum, and when someone says “I’m asexual,” odds are they’re not interested in partnered sex at all and are not distressed by that fact.

 However, some folks with hyposexuality may question from time to time if they are actually asexual, at least before realizing that their ADHD can contribute to their lack of interest in sex.
-Hyposexual can be a medical diagnosis, and it’s characterized by difficulty in reaching orgasm, painful intercourse or erectile dysfunction, and a decrease in desire.
-Hyposexuality can also be caused by stress, depression, or side effects from medications, all of which can affect those with ADHD.
+Hyposexualilty is characterized by low desire and, sometimes, other sexual difficulties (including difficulty reaching orgasm, painful intercourse, and erectile dysfunction).
+Hyposexuality can be caused by stress, depression, or side effects from medications, all of which can affect persons with ADHD.

 Hyposexuality often worries and distresses the partner with the lower sex drive, as they may have enjoyed frequent, satisfying sex at the start of their relationship and now they’ve suddenly lost all interest.
 They could have also had a lower sex drive from the start, but fell in love with a high sex drive partner, and now they’re worried they can’t please their partner enough to keep them faithful.